kemenril/LoRaFox/README.md

 ### Using the beacon

 Just apply power to it.
 Once it's on, a quick press of the *flash* button on the microcontroller board will enable or disable the beacon's transmitter.
 A long press on the button (a couple seconds or so) will load the next preset in the list.
 You could pretty easily add a battery in a few different ways.
 If you're using one of the prebuilt boards, you will have a lipo battery charger built in.
 I'm using a 600mAh lipo cell with mine, and based on some rough calculations and power draw tests I think I should have a bit longer than 50 hours of runtime, even on high power.
-This all depends on transmitter duty cycle and so on.
+Idle power draw is below 10mA.